Entering the UK in 2026: Rules, ETA & Border Guide

 https://www.gov.uk/government/organisations/uk-visas-and-immigration

-Official resource for visa applications, immigration rules, and guidance on moving to the UK.
+Official resource for visa applications, immigration rules and policy guidance.

 HM Revenue & Customs (HMRC)